adminion/off-the-record/README.md

 ```

 ### Event: 'stopped'
-Emitted once the server has stopped:
+Emitted when the server has stopped:

 ```javascript
 server.on('stopped', function onServerStopped () {